-According to Streetsblog, pedestrian fatalities have increased 35 percent over 10 years nationally, with approximately 5000 pedestrian deaths and over 70,000 pedestrian injuries in 2018 alone.
-In Colorado, pedestrian fatalities have increased a shocking 75 percent over the past decade.
-Sadly, the pedestrians most likely to be struck are children, the elderly, and the impoverished.
+In Colorado and throughout the United States, the number of accidents involving vehicles and pedestrians is on the rise.
+According to Streetsblog, pedestrian fatalities have increased 35% over the course of 10 years nationally, with approximately 5,000 pedestrian deaths and over 70,000 pedestrian injuries in 2018 alone.
+In Colorado, pedestrian fatalities have increased by a shocking 75% over the past decade.
+Sadly, the pedestrians most likely to be struck are children, the elderly and the impoverished.

-Many believe increased cell phone usage is at least partially to blame for the increase.
-Most states, including Colorado, have passed bans or restrictions on cell phone usage while driving.
-Notably, Hawaii has even passed a “Distracted Walking” law which prohibits pedestrians from looking at their cell phone screens while walking.
+Many believe increased cellphone usage is at least partially to blame for the increase.
+Most states, including Colorado, have passed bans or restrictions on cellphone usage while driving.
+Notably, Hawaii has even passed a “distracted walking” law that prohibits pedestrians from looking at their cellphone screens while walking.
 This law is an exception in the legal landscape, at least for now.

 Another often-cited reason for the rise in pedestrian deaths is the national increase in vehicle size.
 Because of its extra size and weight, an SUV is more dangerous to pedestrians than a traditional sedan.
 Additionally, the large majority of American roadways and cities are still designed for cars, not people.
 When sidewalks are absent and the next crosswalk is miles away, the risk to pedestrians is obviously higher.